Leaders Lab

 Thematic Groups

-Organized into thematic groups, these five Leaders Labs had their initial convenings in 2024.
-The annual follow-on labs will take place in 2025 and 2026.
+Organized into thematic groups, these five Leaders Labs had their first two convenings in 2024 and 2025.
+Their third lab will take place in 2026.

 Contact